employees holding a meeting at the office

 What’s the Difference Between an SDR & BDR?

 There are a number of differences between SDRs and BDRs, though both positions are very important when it comes to sales.
 Just as well, startups or very small companies will initially combine both roles into one.
 However, SDRs and BDRs have different use cases.
-Essentially, a business development representative is responsible for outbound prospecting for leads.
+Essentially, a business development representative is responsible for outbound prospecting for leads and identifying potential customers.
 A sales development representative, on the other hand, is responsible for the inbound qualification of leads.

 It’s very important to properly distinguish these two different roles when building an effective sales team.
 Both roles call for different but necessary expertise and skill.